shiv669/code-review-system/DESIGN.md

 ### Avoiding Database Errors as Business Logic

-An early mistake was relying on database constraints (such as foreign key failures) to implicitly enforce business rules.
+An early mistake was relying on database constraint failures to implicitly enforce business rules.

 This approach was corrected by explicitly querying and validating system state in the backend before performing mutations.
-The backend now deliberately checks:
+The backend deliberately checks:
 - whether a session exists
 - whether it is open or closed
 - whether a revision exists